Roadrunner Comfort Support

 Install & Setup

 • Attach the power (ACL) wire last.
-The unit should power up immediately.
+When power is restored from your breaker box, the unit should power up immediately.

 Remove the two screws that are partially fastened at the controller bottom.